apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    :reloadable:
    :overridable:

-   The maximum number of connection retries Traffic Server can make when the origin server is not responding.
+   The maximum number of connection retries |TS| can make when the origin server is not responding.
    Each retry attempt lasts for `proxy.config.http.connect_attempts_timeout`_ seconds.
 Once the maximum number of retries is reached, the origin is marked dead.
 After this, the setting  `proxy.config.http.connect_attempts_max_retries_dead_server`_ is used to limit the number of retry attempts to the known dead origin.